s-victor/TinyPedal/docs/customization.md

 Set fuel consumption per lap.

     Race minutes
 Set race length in minutes for time-based race.
+Note, option is disabled if `Race laps` is set.

     Race laps
 Set race length in laps for lap-based race.
-Note, **MUST** set `Race minutes` to `0` in order to calculate fuel usage for lap-based race.
+Note, option is disabled if `Race minutes` is set.

-    Formation laps
+    Formation/Rolling
-Set number of formation laps.
+Set number of formation or rolling start laps.

     Average pit seconds
 Set average pit stop time in seconds.